krptn/krypton/README.md

 ## What is this?

 **Quick notice:** this project will be run for the Microsoft Imagine Cup.
 However, please use the project as you would otherwise.
-This warning is only for contributors who may not want there code to be used for such purposes.
+This warning is only for contributors who may not want their code to be used for such purposes.

 A user authentication and access management system based entirely on cryptographic primitives.